 Head to Control Panel/Administrative Tools/ Services.
 Scroll down to Windows Update and turn it off

-There are various of miners out there to choose from that are not covered here as we are doing to use our own miner called Nanominer in which our team put a lot of time and effort to make it simple to use and efficient to mine, so you should not have any trouble with it.
+There are various of miners out there to choose from that are not covered here as we are doing to use our own miner called Nanominer.

 "sortPools=true" this will enable automatic pool's servers sorting based on their ping speed

-Start the miner by running the nanominer.exe file.
-Nanominer will start, run the commands to set those environment variables, initialize each of your GPU’s, build the DAG file on each of your GPU’s and start hashing away.
+Start Nanominer by running the nanominer file, the miner will start, run the commands to set those environment variables and start hashing away.
 After a while, you'll be able to find your account on the pool.